-Ed is a doctor in Bath with degrees in Medicine, Extreme Human Physiology and Medical Law.
+Ed is a doctor in Oxford with degrees in Medicine, Extreme Human Physiology and Medical Law.
 In 2009 he took a break from Medicine to join James Cracknell and Ben Fogle on the first ever race of its kind to the South Pole.
 Ed completed a two-day selection course beating over 650 applicants to win his place on the team.
 The expedition and selection process was filmed for a 5-part TV series for BBC2 called ‘On Thin Ice’.

 Prior to ‘The South Pole Race’, Ed was no stranger to physical hardship and had represented Great Britain as a track and field decathlete and led two teams to swim the English Channel for charity.
 After returning from the South Pole Ed celebrated becoming thirty with his ’30 at 30′ project taking on thirty adventurous challenges around the UK in a year, which included a Thames swim, a ‘Coast to Coast’ race across Scotland and an endurance mountain marathon on Dartmoor amongst others.